ibm-cloud-docs/sell/software-restore-product.md

 1. Select your product.
 1. From the Software tab, click the **Actions** icon ![Actions icon](../icons/actions-icon-vertical.svg "Actions") for the version you want to restore, and select **Restore version**.

-## Restore a deprecated product by using the API
+## Restoring a deprecated product by using the API
 {: #sw-restore-deprecate-api}
 {: api}

-You can programmatically restore your product by calling the Partner Center Sell API as shown in the following sample request.
+You can programmatically restore your product by calling the [Partner Center Sell API](/apidocs/partner-center-sell#restore-product){: external} as shown in the following sample request.
 Specify `reason` to provide details about why you want to restore your deprecated product.

 ```bash
 curl --request POST \